seignovert/test-python-docs/README.rst

 Python project to showcase how to hook Github with:

+- Read the Docs
 - Travis CI
+- CodeCov
-- Coveralls.io
+- Coveralls
 - PyPI
 - Anaconda
-- Read the Docs
 - Github Pages
 - Github Releases
 - Zenodo